michalpasternak7/e-Commerce/README.md

 - Initial exploration of the Sample-Superstore.csv file to understand its structure and contents.
 - Data conversion and formatting as necessary to align with database requirements.
-- Partitioning the dataset into separate tables based on relevant topics, ensuring each table has unique primary keys and eliminating unnecessary duplicated data.
+- [Partitioning the dataset into separate tables](superstore_db_preparation.ipynb) based on relevant topics, ensuring each table has unique primary keys and eliminating unnecessary duplicated data.
-- Saving the partitioned data as individual CSV files for convenience and later use, particularly in data visualization tools like Tableau.
+- Saving the partitioned data as individual CSV files for convenience and later use.
+- [Saving the data](superstore_db_creation.ipynb) in a SQLite database.
+- Testing the database by [performing queries](superstore_db_queries.ipynb).

+## EDA and Clustering

+- Explore the e-commerce dataset focusing on orders, sales, profit, customers and typical e-commerce KPIs.
+- Cluster the customers by buying patterns using 3 parameters: Monetary (amount of money spent), Frequency (how frequently the customer bought something) and Recency (how many days has passed from today to their last purchase).

 # Notebooks Overview